-Laparoscopic camera needs to be focused before inserting inside the abdominal cavity.
-At the time of focusing, it should be placed at a distance of approximately 10 cm away from the target for the 10 mm telescope, 5 cm for 5 mm telescope, and 4 cm for 4 mm telescope, with an average distance of approximately 5 mm for all telescopes.
+Laparoscopic camera need to be focused before inserting inside the abdominal cavity.
+At the time of focusing, it should be placed at a distance of approximately 10 cm away from the target for the 10 mm telescope, 5 mm for 5 mm telescope and 4 mm for 4 mm telescope, with an average distance of approximately 5 mm for all telescopes.
 This distance is optimum for focusing because at the time of laparoscopic surgery, most of the time we keep the telescope at this distance.